 Open Science and data availability statement

 Following Kane & Amin (2023), all versions, updates and additional material are stored transparently on OSF (DOI 10.17605/OSF.IO/4YMC8).
-In addition, we have published the data and the script used for the analysis under CC-BY 4.0 license, also on OSF (Amin et al., 2023)(Amin et al., 2023).
-These can be found via the following link: https://doi.org/10.17605/OSF.IO/WYNKE.
+In addition, we have published the data and the script used for the main analysis, along with the raw faecal data under CC-BY 4.0 license on Zenodo (Amin et al., 2023).

 Author contributions